tylervanover/jenkins-tutorial/README.md

 Since we're learning Jenkins and haven't created any projects so far, we should see a relatively blank dashboard:

 <kbd><img src="img/jenkins-dashboard.png"></kbd>

+Great!
+We're all set and ready to start developing with Jenkins.
+Progress of this project will be maintained in the [Wiki](https://github.com/tylervanover/jenkins-tutorial/wiki) accompanying this repository.